lhstraathof/multiple-emails-input/README.md

 **Name**|**Type**|**Description**
 -----|-----|-----
-add|function|Manually add an entry.
-This function accepts a string to add as entry to MeiMei entryList|array|Array of entries active in the MeiMei element inputFieldRef|element|Reference to the input field of MeiMei optionalProps|object|The optional props you may have provided ref|element|The box element of MeiMei remove|function|Manually remove an entry.
+addEntry|function|Manually add an entry.
+This function accepts a string to add as entry to MeiMei entryList|array|Array of entries active in the MeiMei element inputFieldRef|element|Reference to the input field of MeiMei optionalProps|object|The optional props you may have provided ref|element|The box element of MeiMei removeEntry|function|Manually remove an entry.
 This function accepts a ref from to the entryList (see API) and removes it from MeiMei

 <!-- USAGE EXAMPLES -->